 Rise and shine

 Treat your days just as you would if you were going to work.
 Set your alarm and get up early.
-Shower and get dressed as you would do normally so when you start work you feel fresh and ready to go.
+Get ready as you would do normally so when you start work you feel fresh and ready to go.
 Avoid lounging in bed with your laptop, this really is a recipe for disaster.
 It’s far too easy to drift in and out of mental productivity if your body is lounging.

 Create a designated work-space

 Having a home office, or some area of your house that you can go to during work hours, helps to keep you focused and less likely to be distracted by home life.
 It also helps remind family members or housemates that although you are at home, you are still working.

-Before you start working from home, take a bit of time to create yourself a nice environment to work in.
-You’ll be far happier and far more productive if you aren’t surrounded by clutter or sharing a desk with your 8 year old.
+Before you start your home-based workdays, take some time to create yourself a nice environment to work in.
+You’ll be far happier and far more productive if you aren’t surrounded by clutter or sharing a desk with your 8-year-old.
 Ideally, close a door between you and the rest of the house.
-When you’re in your work-space, it’s work time.
+When you’re in your workspace, it’s work time.
 When you leave, work is over.
 This also makes it easy to switch off at the end of the day.

 Structuring your workload